icapps/flutter-model-generator/README.md

 ```

 **Note**: Since version 6.1.0, instead of a single model file, you can specify a directory containing multiple model files.
-The generator will then generate models for all `.yaml` files in the directory.
+The generator will then generate models for all `.yaml` (or `.yml`) files in the directory.
 References across files are supported.

 ## Default setup